-If you don’t want to apply sharpening to the entire photo, you can use selective sharpening.
-Use a mask to only sharpen the eyes of a person for example.
+If you don’t want to apply sharpening to the entire image, you can use selective sharpening.
+For example, you can decide to only sharpen the eyes of a person.

 Step 3: Add a Layer Mask

-Make sure to select the top layer and click on ‘Add layer mask’.
+Select the top image layer on the layers panel and click on ‘Add layer mask’.
 A white mask thumbnail will appear next to the layer thumbnail.

-The white represents areas of the layer that are visible.
+The white represents the visible areas of the layer.
 At the moment, all areas of the sharpened layer are visible.

 Step 4: Hide the Sharpened Layer